Entrepreneurship in Economics

 Including faculty, schedule, credits, CRN and location.

 Division: The New School for Public Engagement

 Course Number: NECO 2810

 Permission Required: No

-Entrepreneurship has, for long, centered the imagination of theoreticians and policy makers alike as a central tenet to economic progress.
-However, it did not become part of economic modeling until the work of Schumpeter in twentieth century.
-His methods created a school of thought in economics (Austrian School) but failed to catch the attention of main stream economics until the middle of last century.
-Since then, entrepreneurship has been accepted as the fourth factor of production and primary source of impetus to economic growth.
-This course will attempt at formalizing the role of an entrepreneur in economic models.
-The course will take stock of how innovation is related to entrepreneurship and how it has been dealt with in traditional economic theory.
-A formal model of innovative entrepreneurship will be developed, and market structure for it will be discussed.
-Data analytical techniques will be utilized to; a) show how and why innovations at the “main street” are so important for development of any economy and, b) to give participants a useful technique that is commonly used in analytical jobs and hence will add value to participant’s resume’ / CVs.
+Theoreticians and policymakers have long viewed entrepreneurship as vital to economic progress, but it did not become part of economic modeling until the 20th century, with the work of Schumpeter.
+His methods gave rise to a school of thought in economics (the Austrian School) but failed to capture the attention of mainstream economists until the mid-20th century.
+Since then, entrepreneurship has been accepted as the fourth factor of production and a primary impetus to economic growth.
+This course is an attempt at incorporating entrepreneurship into economic models.
+We examine how innovation relates to entrepreneurship and how it has been dealt with in traditional economic theory.
+We develop a formal model of innovative entrepreneurship and discuss its market structure.
+We use data analytical techniques to show how and why innovations at the “main street” level are so important for economic development.